mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 ----[mlb]----

-1. From the [link received](https://apps.shopify.com/mercado-pago-cartoes?locale=pt-BR) from Mercado Pago's commercial department, access the **Mercado Pago Cards** app page on the "Marketplace" and click **Install**.
+1. From [this link](https://apps.shopify.com/mercado-pago-cartoes?locale=pt-BR), access the **Mercado Pago Cards** app page on the "Marketplace" and click **Install**.
 If you haven't already, log in with your Shopify account.

 ------------
 ----[mlm]----

-1. From the link received from Mercado Pago's commercial department, access the **Mercado Pago Cards** app page on the "Marketplace" and click **Install**.
+1. From [this link](https://apps.shopify.com/mercado-pago-tarjetas-mx?locale=pt-BR), access the **Mercado Pago Cards** app page on the "Marketplace" and click **Install**.
 If you haven't already, log in with your Shopify account.

 ------------
 2. Read carefully the information about the requested permissions and click **Install** again.